bolvua/Enable-WSManCredSSP/README.md

   2. Chceck WinRM configs (winrm get winrm/config/client - winrm get winrm/config/service)
   2. Set TrustedHosts (Set-Item -Path "WSMan:\localhost\Client\TrustedHosts" -Value '*' -Force)

-### Just Set-up your DomainName and HostName of your local computer
+### Just Set-up your DomainName and HostName of your target computer and your domain credentials

 ### In couple days I will create script also for Disable-WSManCredSSP